Azure/azure-functions-signalrservice-extension/docs/sharding.md

 1. Use `Persistent` transport type.

-    Currently multiple-endpoint feature is only support on `Persistent` mode.
-Add the followicng entry to your `local.settings.json` file locally or the application setting on Azure.
+    Currently multiple-endpoint feature is only supported on `Persistent` mode.
+Add the following entry to your `local.settings.json` file locally or the application setting on Azure.

     ```json
     {